Introduction

 Enterprise Architecture (EA) serves as a blueprint for an organization’s overall IT and business structure, outlining how different components work together to achieve business objectives.
 In this context, IT & Data Portfolio Management plays a critical role by ensuring that the organization’s technology and data assets are aligned with its architectural vision and strategic goals.

 A well-maintained IT & Data Portfolio is essential for enterprise architects as it provides a holistic view of the organization’s technology and data landscape.
 This, in turn, helps architects identify redundancies, inefficiencies, and potential risks within the existing architecture.
+Practices like Application Portfolio Management complement this by adding a focused layer of governance over the software layer specifically.
 By having a structured portfolio, enterprise architects can make informed decisions about which technologies to adopt, retire, or enhance, ensuring that the architecture evolves in a way that supports the organization’s long-term objectives.

 Moreover, IT & Data Portfolio Management is crucial for ensuring that the organization’s technology and data assets are aligned with its business processes and capabilities.
 It allows enterprise architects to map out dependencies between different assets, understand how they support key business functions, and identify opportunities for improvement.
 This alignment is essential for driving innovation, improving operational efficiency, and ensuring that the organization can adapt to changes in the business environment.